-In the case of opioids, pharmaceutical companies wrongly reassured the medical community that there would be no addiction to opioid pain relievers in the 1990s; regulation to halt production until research of the medication became available could have saved some of the 1.7 million people suffering from it per year in the US today.
-This similar attitude, this lack of caution, now applies to ignoring proper regulation for facial recognition technology.
+In the case of opioids, pharmaceutical companies wrongly reassured the medical community that there would be no addiction to opioid pain relievers in the 1990s; regulation to halt production until research of the medication became available could have saved some of the 1.7 million people suffering from addiction per year in the US today.
+This similar attitude, a lack of caution, now applies to ignoring proper regulation for facial recognition technology.
 Facial recognition was a gift that emerged from the field of biometrics and artificial intelligence with the capability of identifying and authenticating people from digital images and videos.
 Regrettably, the impulsive rush to use such an advanced tool without proper data privacy laws in place has already twisted this gift into a menace for some, and is leading us to a more unpromising future.
 Fortunately, there are ways to correct and foster both innovation and public safety before it’s too late.